 Corner Lanes also has a bar and grill serving burgers and buckets of beer.
 There is even a full-service breakfast restaurant next door.

-Kick up your feet, your trip to Spirit Lake is a rousing success!
+Kick up your feet.
+Your trip to Spirit Lake is a rousing success!
 After bowling that perfect ‘300’ game, it’s time to relax.
 Grab a room at the Super 8 Hotel by Wyndham, next door to the bowling lanes.
-But don’t forget to do a little more shopping at the Spirit Lake Antique Mall next door before leaving.
+But don’t forget to shop more at the Spirit Lake Antique Mall next door before leaving.

 15. Goodies Handmade Candies